 Everything you type on your website is seen by Google, which searches for keywords in the pages of your website.
 So if you want your food blog to be listed highly for asparagus for example, then you need to write about asparagus, possibly focusing on the best ways to cook it, prepare it and the best accompaniments.
 Then when Google crawls your website it will find references to asparagus, it will list you accordingly when people search for this term.

 Using a image files like JPG, GIF or PNG in your website with text is shooting yourself in the foot in terms of SEO.
 It’s also bad for people using screen readers, they will have no idea what it says.
-If you really must use an image (and you usually don’t have to), put something called alternative text, here’s our glossary term all about what alternative text is.
+If you really must use an image (and you usually don’t have to), put something called alternative text.
 But this shouldn’t be used for masses of text, there really is no need to put large quantities of text into an image.

 In the old days us graphic designers used to despair at the scarce choice of typefaces available.
 Arial, Times (my least favorite other than Comic Sans), Verdana, Trebuchet and Tahoma just wasn’t enough!
 You could only use fonts that were available on people’s computers so you used the most common fonts to make sure it didn’t show the wrong one (back then people didn’t browse the internet on their phones, that wasn’t invented then).
 Luckily a few years ago Google made it all okay by creating Google Fonts, which opened up a panacea of typefaces we can use on our websites, this means there are many more fonts available which can be used on your website or emailer.